-Maryann Rizzo – Pinterest
+Madewell – Pinterest

 Curated contents are the bread and butter of Pinterest.
 The social network’s main purpose is basically curating the best images for other users’ inspiration.
 Maryann is likely not a content marketing expert.
 She just has a great eye for great interior design images and her audience seems to agree.

 Facebook’s algorithm prefers original content over curated ones.
 That doesn’t mean you should hold back sharing relevant content with your audience as long as you’re adding your very personal point of view.